Dpardey/Capstone-Project/README.md

 **3. application_test.zip**:
      Dataset needed for submission in Kaggle.
 If the model wants to be scored with in kaggle, this table has all the same columns that application_train but without the target variable.
 This dataset is also en zipformat.

-There is also a [Medium](https://pardey27.medium.com/home-credit-default-risk-f371b7e5291f) article that contains a guided summary for the project.

 **4. HomeCredit_columns_description.csv**:
      Dataset containing the details about every column across all datasets.